Draft evasion: By country

 Draft evasion is said to have characterized every military conflict of the 20th and 21st centuries.
 Laws against certain draft evasion practices go back at least as far as the ancient Greeks.
 Examples of draft evasion can be found in many nations over many time periods:

+Australia

+Australian men were conscripted to fight in the Vietnam War; as in the U.S., this was resisted.

 Belgium

-Nineteenth century Belgium was one of the few places where most citizens accepted the practice of legally buying one's way out of the military draft, sometimes referred to as the practice of "purchasable military commutation".
+19th-century Belgium was one of the few places where most citizens accepted the practice of legally buying one's way out of the military draft, sometimes referred to as the practice of "purchasable military commutation".
 Even so, some Belgian politicians denounced it as a system that appeared to trade the money of the rich for the lives of the poor.

 Britain

 In January 1916, during World War I, the British government passed a military conscription bill.
 By July of that year, 30% of draftees had failed to report for service.

 Canada

 Canada employed a military draft during World Wars I and II, and some Canadians chose to evade it.
 According to Canadian historian Jack Granatstein, "no single issue has divided Canadians so sharply" as the military draft.
 During both World Wars, political parties collapsed or were torn apart over the draft issue, and ethnicity seeped into the equation, with most French Canadians opposing conscription and a majority of English Canadians accepting it.
 During both wars, riots and draft evasion followed the passage of the draft laws.